prdm0/ropenblas/paper/paper.md

 <!-- The `ropenblas` package, by `rcompiler()` function is also useful if you want to install different versions of the R language.
 The different versions, specified by the user of the R language, will be compiled and will also be linked to the OpenBLAS library.
 If you want to switch between compiled versions of the R language, no compilation is needed anymore.
 This allows you to avoid having to get your hands dirty with tedious operating system settings, regardless of your GNU/Linux distribution.
 Another great use of the `rcompiler()` function is that you will not be dependent on updating your GNU/Linux distribution repositories and you can always have the latest version of the R language. -->

 <!-- The use of the `ropenblas` package will return warnings that help you proceed with the use of the functions.
 If your internet is not working or if any dependency on the operating system is not present, the package will let you know. -->

-1. Everything is done within the R language;
-2. The procedure (use of functions) will be the same for any Linux distribution;
-3. The OpenBLAS library will be compiled and you will choose which build version to bind to R, regardless of your Linux distribution;
-4. The package allows you to install R $\geq 3.1.0$, also allowing you to install one more version, in addition to allowing you to easily switch between those versions;
-5. The linked versions of R will continue to be recognized by their Integrated Development Environment - IDE and nothing will have to be adjusted in your GNU/Linux distribution after using any function of the package;
-6. Unnecessary builds will be avoided.
-Therefore, if you need to switch between compiled versions of the R language, the use of binaries compiled in previous times will be suggested;
-7. If any errors occur, the functions of the package will not damage the previous installation of the language;
-8. If something better can be done or if a newer version of what you want to install (R or OpenBLAS) exists, the functions will automatically suggest that you consider installing newer versions.

 <!-- # Dependencies -->